 Touring, fun, lightweight and not-overpriced can all be found within the description of a unique bike, and that would be the Yamaha Tracer.
 With the modern design, state of the art technology and impressive light-weight, this bike is an excellent addition to touring.
 Because most riders want to have a safe ride that can put a smile on their face, the Yamaha Tracer is here to stay.
 To make it even more reliable and safe, we review some revolutionary aftermarket accessories.
 Read on and find out why this new bike is to become a classic.

 The Yamaha Tracer 700 model is based on a naked bike that has been buffed-up to create a full-on touring bike.
-The original model is the popular Yamaha MT-07.
+The original model is the popular Yamaha MT-07 that derived from the legendary Tracer.
 The main difference between the motorcycles is the added bodywork that Yamaha added for deflecting the wind.
 Also, the bigger fuel tank takes the original 3.7 gallons to 4.5 gallons and makes the bike much more suitable for the open road.
 An adjustable windscreen on the front is a great addition for effortless high-speed travelling.
 A little detail that makes a big difference is the seat being 30 mm higher.
 The riding position in touring bikes makes a big difference because of the hours you shall spend on the road with them.
 Also, the swing arm is a little longer than its smaller sibling and adds stability when you reach higher speeds.

 Whenever a big company modifies a classic model like the Yamaha Tracer, it has to be done the right way.
 There are examples in the history of motorcycles (like the Honda Hornet 900) in which, the new model destroys the old one´s reputation.